Albert0i/Redis-Stack-Tutorial/docdb.md

 ### Prologue
 Rectangle is defined by four sides and four right angles, which makes it easy to understand and intuitive to use.
 By combining multiple rectagles vertically and/or horizontally, this effectively turns into a *table*, each small rectangle becomes a *cell* of the whole.
 Rectangle is a rigid and restricted structure in nature because of it's height and width, operations are either first by horizontal *row* or by vertical *column* and then down into individual cell.
 While rectangle, per se, is a geometric concept, table is a structure, a *matrix* in mathematics.
 Other structures such as *List*, *Set* and *Tree* bears their own elastic topology, operations are of much difference...

+Regular shape data structure are easier to handle because they are easier to understand.
+Irregular shape data structure ...

 ### I. A piece of cake
 [Database normalization](https://en.wikipedia.org/wiki/Database_normalization) is so common a practice to be carried out in table design of day-to-day life.
 Setting up a trivial code table is a drudgery, ie: